Renee Vander Meulen

 Aside from the work itself, Renee also loves the flexibility in work-life balance that LESA offers their staff, the team camaraderie, and the ways that LESA gives back to the community (volunteering at Santas Anonymous with other staff is just one highlight!).

-When she’s not busy in the office, Renee enjoys spending time with her daughter and outdoors-loving husband, playing board games, hitting the pool for lane swim or Aquabox class, and baking (or eating!) anything with chocolate in it.
+When she’s not busy in the office, Renee enjoys spending time with her daughters and outdoors-loving husband, playing board games, hitting the pool for lane swim or Aquabox class, and baking (or eating!) anything with chocolate in it.
 She also likes picking up the knitting needles and letting the creative juices flow.
 Maybe in another 70 years she’ll be just as good as her great-grandmother, who first taught her how to cast on.